 Tel: 01766 890855.
 Closed on Monday & Tuesday. open from 9 to 5 the rest of the week.

-The perfect place for a drink, snack or more substantial meal before or after a walk to the summit of Snowdon via the Watkin Path.
+The perfect place for a drink, snack or a more substantial meal before or after a walk to the summit of Snowdon via the Watkin Path.
 A fabulous little cafe serving great food in this wonderful location.
 No wonder it has a 5-star tripadvisor rating.

 - Cwellyn Arms in Rhyd Ddu Rhyd Ddu, LL54 6TL.
 Tel: 01766 890321